Misfuelling: what to do if you put petrol in your diesel car

-Misfuelling is an error that happens more than you might think.
-We explain what you need to do if you accidentally put petrol in a diesel car, or oppositely
+Have you filled your car with the wrong fuel by mistake?
+We explain what you need to do if you accidentally put petrol in a diesel car, or vice versa

-Putting petrol into a diesel tank is far more common, too, because a forecourt diesel pump delivery nozzle is wider than a petrol car's filler neck will accept.
+It’s far more common to put petrol in a diesel car because the delivery nozzle on a diesel pump is wider than a petrol car's filler neck.
 This means it's very easy to accidentally put petrol in a diesel car, but you have to be pretty determined to do it the other way around, and the chances are that you’ll realise the mistake before you start fuelling.

 What should I do if I put the wrong fuel in my car?

-- Don’t start your car – or even turn on the ignition fully
+- Do not start your car – or even turn on the ignition fully

 - Call your breakdown cover provider immediately